The Program

 As part of my UX process I provide the Engineering and QA teams with Aria labels for accessibility.
 External Keyboard and Panoramic support are also critical for making mobile apps inclusive.

-In Milestone 2, Geeta and I focused on additional features that would add value and could offer future monetization possibilities.
+In Milestone 2, the TPM and I focused on additional features that would add value and could offer future monetization possibilities.
 While we added several features, for this case study I will focus on two.

 Translation Service

 The first feature supported by our stakeholders as a priority was the integration of a language translation and transcription service.
-We prioritized as no other telecom carrier or third party visual voicemail app except Google offered this service.
-The feature had two abilities: The first is the app would automatically transcribe voicemails in the language of the audio in 96 languages.
-The second was the ability to transcribe from one language to another on demand shown in Figure T.1.
+We prioritized as no other telecom carrier or third-party visual voicemail app except Google offered this service.
+The feature had two abilities:

 Transcribe a Failed Transcription Feature